rdgman/ChatGPT-LEGAL/home_bargains/Cover Letter – Submission of Formal Grievance.md

 Private and confidential and without prejudice

-**RE:** Request for Investigation and Resolution of Workplace Concerns

 Dear KRISTINE.TOMASE,

 I am submitting the attached **Formal Grievance – Harassment, Intimidation, Health Neglect & Breach of Equality and Company Policy** for your review and investigation.